altercation/storage-gen/README.md

 script output.
 Removing these does not change the functionality of the final script.

-`-e, --environ `

-Ignore live system environment.
-Disregards the current systems drive and partition environment.
-Allows script to create output based on *only* the provded template.
-No interactive queries will be run for missing drive or partition information.
-Drives must either be set in the drive entries in the template or using the --drives option.
-This allows creation of scripts that don't match the current system configuration.
-This is different from full environment simulation with the --debug and --debugsource options.

-`-g, --guess `

-No interactive queries, make best guesses.
-Don't ask for any user input.
-Pick first obvious choices for the user, for example use first available drives (internal or as provided by the --drives option), automatically match partitions when there is only one existing partition that matches the values, etc. Best to run without this option first to see what happens.

 `-h, --help `

 Show summary of help information.
 Use --usage for expanded help.